dmnkvd/Archive-Transcoding-Tools/README.md

 </p>
 </details>

-## Transcoding No. 5 - Disclosing the Artefact, one-step-at-a-time
+## Transcoding 5 - Disclosing the Artefact, one-step-at-a-time
 ### Description
 A simple participatory app to describe a badge collectively, together, in steps.
 The idea is that each visitor draws according to the instructions given in the sentence prompt.

 ### Methods

 ### Tools
 -- participatory tool

 ### Results

-## Transcoding No. 6 - Participatory Meaning-Making Workshop
+## Transcoding 6 - Participatory Meaning-Making Workshop
 ### Description
 The final transcoding will happen as part of a workshop.
 The prompt responses are incorporated into a final narrative about the fuziness of classification.